 Circadian misalignment augments markers of insulin resistance and inflammation independently of sleep loss (Leproult et al., 2014)

-For the rest of this article, head over to Patreon!
+For the rest of this article or if you just want to support the show, head over to Patreon!